UnicoLab/FlowyML/docs/user-guide/components.md

 ## Overview

-UniFlow's stack system is built on a powerful plugin architecture that makes it easy to extend with custom components, integrate with existing tools, and even reuse components from the ZenML ecosystem.
+flowyml's stack system is built on a powerful plugin architecture that makes it easy to extend with custom components, integrate with existing tools, and even reuse components from the ZenML ecosystem.

 ## 📚 Table of Contents